asunny72/blog/docs/baby/routine.md

 Start: Bubbe enters the fray

-End: TK
+End: Father's day

 ## Routine

-start weening: more no sns and no shield time
+start weening: more no-sns and no-shield time

 DoDo videos as pain distraction

-Mama got sick - we suspected breast infection, we shall see
+Mama got sick - we suspected breast infection, not the case, likley from papa compresing too hard Likely mama relaxed cuz bubbe here to reliev A LOT of work from us

+more tummy time as baby is awake for longer

+# Week 5

+Start: Father's day
+end:

+## Routine

+officially no more sns, just nipple shield to start, and then bare breast to finish

+baby officially tracked mama as she moved from left to right

 # Appendix